 The passage we’re looking at here can be found at the following link.
 The NIV 2011 was chosen, not because I think it represents the best translation, but because it is the Bible my church is using.

-First Corinthians 11:2-16 (NIV 2011) is a pretty easy passage to understand, but a difficult one to accept – at least in our day and age.
+First Corinthians 11:2-16 is a pretty easy passage to understand, but it is a difficult one to accept – at least in our day and age.
 It speaks of biblical truths that rub our culture completely the wrong way.
-It is so far outside the Overton Window that even when people determine to accept it, they flail about in the dark, not knowing how to apply it outside of the narrow good/bad dichotomy our culture presents to us.
+It is so far outside our comfort zone that even when people determine to accept it, they don’t know how to apply it and feel normal.
 All they can say is, “What I once thought was bad, I now accept as good by faith”.